defineseventy/odin-recipes/README.md

 # odin-recipes
-Used for creating recipes for Odin Project
+Used for creating recipes for The Odin Project